okviz/okviz.github.io/_mydocs/calendar-pro/options/toolbar/first-last-page.md

 ---
 **Default value:** Off

-When the **First/Last page** toggle is enabled, the toolbar gives you the possibility to jump to the first and last page of the visual, as proper buttons become available.
+When this option is enabled, the visual toolbar gives you the possibility to jump to the first and last page of the visual, as proper buttons become available.

 <todo>Icons screenshot</todo>